Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 ##### Revenants at Rest

 [[4.
-World Almanac/NPCs/Vladimir Horngaard (COS).md\|Vladimir Horngaard]] and the other revenants that haunt Barovia see the light as a reminder of all that was once good and noble about the knightly order to which they once belonged.
+World Almanac/NPCs/Vladimir Horngaard.md\|Vladimir Horngaard]] and the other revenants that haunt Barovia see the light as a reminder of all that was once good and noble about the knightly order to which they once belonged.
 They let go of their hatred and their corporeal bodies, leaving corpses behind as their spirits find rest at long last.
 Henceforth, any random encounter with a revenant should be treated as no encounter.

 #### Fortunes of Ravenloft